 After many years of study and practice, I became a licensed clinical psychologist with sub-specialties in chronic pain, Clinical Hypnosis, Positive Psychology, and in Cognitive-Behavioral and Couples/Family Therapy. .

 In 2002, I decided to join Kaiser-Permanente Medical Center because I was looking for a health-care organization that was person-focused and provided something close to community medicine.
 In the 12-years I served in its Chronic Pain Program, I created a “Comfort Workshop,” based on neuroscience and pain research, to train people-in-pain and other clients in a comprehensive and user friendly approach to increasing their comfort, well-being, and daily activity.

 I felt very moved by these courageous folks and how they changed their lives by supporting one another and using the skills they learned in the Workshop.
 Because Kaiser is one of the few places where people-in-pain can learn skills to find relief, I decided to share what I learned with people outside of that healthcare system.
 One way I’m doing this is by writing a book that includes the Comfort Workshop training program.
-It’s entitled “You are Bigger than the Pain” and will be published in the 2014-2015 Winter.
-I also decided to bring this program to Hawaii through my private practice, the Kailua Comfort Clinic.
+It’s entitled “You are Bigger than the Pain” and will be published in the Fall of 2017.
+I also decided to bring this program to Hawaii through my private practice, the Comfort Clinic in Haleiwa.

 I’ve engaged in a number of other vocations in my life in addition to psychology, including 30 years serving communities as their spiritual leader (rabbi), and providing spiritual and religious counseling to interested folks.
 I also work as a storyteller and singer/song leader.

-I continue to enjoy living in Kailua with my sweet wife and doing what I can to serve the community here on Oahu and on the other Islands.
+I continue to enjoy living in Oahu with my sweet wife and doing what I can to serve the community here.